Vector Autoregressive (VAR) Models with R : relationship between the S&P500, Bitcoin, CHF, JPY

-Now, for the model estimation we need to pool the 4 variables all together on the same data frame.
-Also, we should select the optimal number of lag for the model estimation.
-The function for number of lag selection is called VARselect().
+Now, for the model estimation, we need to pool the 4 variables all together on the same data frame.
+Also, we should select the optimal number of lags for the model estimation.
+The function for a number of lag selection is called VARselect().
 The optimal number of lag considered for the model setting is equal to 5.

 The function used for the model estimation is called VAR().
 We use the summary() function to see the results of the estimations.
 We kept the estimations very basic and simple, meaning that we didn't considered the seasonality effect of variables.
 Also we didn't considered the additional exogenous variables that could be used as control variables in the estimation procedure.

 The function summary() will provide the results of the estimations.
 Indeed, we obtain 4 tables.
 Each table represent the OLS estimation projecting one of the 4 considered variables onto the three others.
 Here are the tables of results.
 The first table shows the projection of SP500 onto BTC, JPY and CHF and their relative lags.
 For each variable we consider the 5 previous lags in the regression.
 The other tables are presented on the same fashions with the other variables.

 From the third table, we can see that the SP500, BTC and JPY tends to significantly impact the the CHF currency.
 This model is still very fallacious as we do not consider the seasonality , the jumps and the other macroeconomic variables that can affect the variables.

 The last table show the matrix of covariances and the matrix of correlations.
 We can observe that the CHF currency is highly negatively correlated with JPY.
 Also, CHF currency is negatively correlated with BTC and SP500